-Dyce leaves some very big shoes to fill.
-The venues he promotes host more than 1,300 events and three million attendees annually.
+The venues Erik promoted host more than 1,300 events and three million attendees annually.
 Over the years, he has played a large role in building those impressive numbers and in creating a marketing program that promotes the venues as tourist destinations.
-Dyce envisioned, and along with community giants, developed the Denver Theatre District as a tourist destination.
-His visionary instincts also led to the nationally distributed “Carved In Stone” CD series, the DVD “Live & On The Rocks,” two television shows and two souvenir books on Red Rocks and a souvenir-book, SHOWTIME, on the Denver Performing Arts Complex.
-Perhaps his proudest professional accomplishment is the creation of the wildly popular summer film series, “Film On The Rocks.”
+Dyce envisioned, and along with community giants developed the Denver Theatre District as a tourist destination.
+Erik’s vision also led to the nationally distributed “Carved In Stone” CD series; the DVD “Live & On The Rocks;” two television shows; and two souvenir books on Red Rocks.
+Additionally, a souvenir-book called SHOWTIME was published on the Denver Performing Arts Complex.
+Lastly, his proudest professional accomplishment was the creation of the wildly popular summer film series, “Film On The Rocks.”